 On December 22, 2015, the Corporation completed a bought deal private placement of 20,370,370 common shares at a price of \$1.35 per share for total gross proceeds of approximately \$27.5 million (the "2015 Offering") and on December 6, 2016, the Corporation completed a private placement of 21,055,000 common shares at a price of \$2.85 per share for total gross proceeds of approximately \$60.0 million (the "2016 Offering").
-Of the net proceeds from the 2015 Offering and the 2016 Offering, \$50.0 million was held in a segregated account in accordance with the Credit Agreement pending an election to utilize such proceeds in the calculation of EBITDA towards the Leverage Ratio.
+Of the net proceeds from the 2015 Offering and the 2016 Offering, \$50.0 million was held in a segregated account in accordance with the Credit Agreement pending an election to utilize such proceeds in the calculation of EBITDA towards the maximum funded debt-to-EBITDA ("Leverage Ratio").
 The application of new equity proceeds in this manner is referred to as an "Equity Cure".
-On April 3, 2017, the Corporation elected to use the first of its two fully-funded \$25.0 million Equity Cures effective as of the quarter ending on June 30, 2017, even though it was fully compliant with the financial covenants included in the Credit Agreement.
+On April 3, 2017, the Corporation elected to use the first of its two fully-funded \$25.0 million Equity Cures effective as of the quarter ending on June 30, 2017.
 The funds that were removed from the segregated account and utilized as an Equity Cure for the quarter ending on June 30, 2017 were used for general working capital and corporate purposes.
 On April 30, 2018, the remaining \$25.0 million was removed from the segregated account without being designated as an Equity Cure.

 On June 10, 2016, the Corporation announced that Alberta Investment Management Corporation ("AIMCo"), on behalf of certain of its clients, provided it a \$200.0 million term loan facility (the "Term Loan") pursuant to a senior secured second lien term loan credit agreement.
 The Term Loan, which was secured by the Canadian and U.S. assets of the Corporation on a second priority basis, had a maturity date of September 30, 2020, and an interest rate of 9% per annum, paid quarterly.
 Amortization payments equal to 1% of the original principal amount were payable annually, in equal quarterly installments, with the balance due on the final maturity date.
-The proceeds from the Term Loan were made available in a single draw, and amounts borrowed under the Term Loan that are repaid or prepaid will not be available for reborrowing.
 In conjunction with the funding of the Term Loan, an aggregate of 6,934,776 warrants to purchase common shares of the Corporation were issued to AIMCo, entitling it to acquire up to 6,934,776 common shares at a price of \$4.14 per common share at any time prior to June 10, 2019.
 The proceeds of the Term Loan were used by the Corporation for working capital and general corporate purposes, including the repayment of all of the Corporation's bank indebtedness under the Credit Facilities on the date of closing, and the repayment of the borrowings of Calfrac Well Services (Argentina) S.A.
 No amendments were made to the available commitment, term, covenants or interest rates payable under the Credit Facilities as part of the required approvals for the Term Loan.
 Additional information regarding the Term Loan can be found in the Corporation's press release dated June 10, 2016.